schustischuster/evoGE/compAnalysis/README.md

 ```

 To format the ortholog gene expression tables for correct parsing in treeExp2, execute the following command.
-The results will be saved in ./compAnalysis/output/data.
+The results will be stored in ./compAnalysis/output/data.

 ```R
 getTaxoInput()